 Botanical Name: Livistona chinensis

-Chinese Fan Palm is a BIG plant with sprawling fanlike leaves that grow up to 2 ft (60 cm) across.
+Chinese Fan Palm is a BIG plant with sprawling fanlike fronds that grow up to 2 ft (60 cm) across.

 When mature, this palm is a picture of elegance.
 Its broad, fan-shaped foliage is carried on tall stems, making it a graceful ornamental for the home.